Intrinsic spin accumulation in the magnetic spin Hall effect: Application to Altermagnets

 \subsection{RuO$_{2}$}

-We use the parameters listed in the upper row of Tab.~\ref{tab:altermagnets}.
+We use the parameters listed in the upper row of Table~\ref{tab:altermagnets}.
 We reproduce the altermagnetic spin splitting in $M$-$\Gamma$ and $A$-$Z$ lines~\cite{PhysRevB.110.144412}, as shown in Fig.~\ref{fig:RuO2_w_soc_w_afm_band}.
-The number of $\bm{k}$-points is fixed to $144^{3}$.
+The number of $\bm{k}$ points is fixed to $144^{3}$.